suhrusai/suhrusai/readme.md

 - [Birthday Reminder Bot](https://github.com/suhrusai/birthday-reminder) - A Python-based Discord bot with a web interface built using Vue.js and GitHub Actions.
 - [LUDO Multiplayer Game](https://github.com/suhrusai/ludo-multiplayer) - A multiplayer LUDO game built in Unity with PUN for online gameplay.
 - [Monster Chase](https://github.com/suhrusai/monster-chase) - A 2D game built from scratch during a game development project.
-- [GitHub Actions Webhook Integration](https://github.com/suhrusai/github-actions-integration) - A repository showcasing the integration of GitHub API for automated deployments using GitHub Actions and PowerShell.
-- [Photo Storage Program](https://github.com/suhrusai/photo-storage-program) - A Python program that converts photos into videos and uploads them to YouTube for infinite storage.
+- [Infinite Storage with Discord](https://github.com/suhrusai/photos-storage-discord) - A project that archives and preserves photo quality through Discord within a 25MB file size limit.

 ## 📈 Experience

-**University of Utah | Graduate Teaching Assistant**
+### University of Utah | Graduate Teaching Assistant
 _August 2023 - Present_
-- Managed course content and enhanced student engagement for Web-Based Applications.
+- Managed course content using Canvas, created quizzes, and handled assignment grading for Web-Based Applications.
+- Assisted students by answering technical questions and offering detailed feedback on assignments.
+- Collaborated with professors to enhance student engagement and improve learning outcomes.

-**FactSet Research Systems | Software Engineer**
+### FactSet Research Systems | Software Engineer
 _January 2022 - July 2023_
-- Built a web-based application and engineered CI/CD pipelines using GitHub Actions and PowerShell, boosting service uptime by 90%.
+- Engineered a web-based application using Consul, ASP.NET, and Web API, improving service uptime by 90%.
+- Led the full-stack development of a file explorer with Vue.js UI and a custom Web API, reducing server access time by 60%.
+- Integrated the GitHub API to automate deployment with GitHub Actions webhook, streamlining the deployment process.
+- Designed CI/CD pipelines using GitHub Actions and PowerShell to ensure continuous delivery and minimize downtime for ASP.NET applications.
+- Awarded a Blue Ribbon for being in the top 10% of performers.

 ## 🏅 Honors & Awards
 - 2nd prize in coding competition organized by IEEE.